Finite Sample Performance Analysis of MIMO Systems Identification: Finite Time Performance Analysis of Classical Identification Algorithms

 \section{Finite Time Performance Analysis of Classical Identification Algorithms}

-In this section, we formulate the MIMO system identification problem and evaluate the finite time performance of the widely-used Ho-Kalman algorithm and \revise{MOESP} algorithm.
-We consider \modify{the identification problem} of an observable and controllable\footnote{If the system is not observable or controllable, we could instead focus on the identification of the observable and controllable part of the system.} LTI system evolving according to
+In this section, we formulate the MIMO systems identification problem and evaluate the finite \syl{sample} performance of the widely-used Ho-Kalman algorithm and MOESP algorithm.
+We consider the identification problem of an observable and controllable\footnote{If the system is not observable or controllable, we could instead focus on the identification of the observable and controllable part of the system.} LTI system evolving according to